tg12/MappingGovUKDomains/README.md

 https://www.newscientist.com/article/2197453-thousands-of-security-flaws-found-on-uk-government-websites/

-Helped by a fellow Redditor, Here is the data we used.
+Helped by a fellow Redditor, Here is the data we generated.

 https://github.com/nannal/GovUK-CVE